- Pilgrimage to the holy birthplace of Buddha in Lumbini

 Day 3: Manakamana Temple by cable car

-To break up the journey from Kathmandu to Lumbini on Day 4, stop at the Manakamana cable-car and temple.
-From the highway town of Kurintar, about three hours from Kathmandu along the Trisuli River, is a long and scenic cable car leading up to Manakamana.
+To break up the journey from Kathmandu to Lumbini, stop at the Manakamana cable-car and temple.
+From the highway town of Kurintar, about three hours from Kathmandu along the Trisuli River is a long and scenic cable car leading up to Manakamana.

 Along this stretch of river are a number of budget-friendly camps catering mainly to white-water rafters, such as Gorkha Beach and River Fun Beach Resort.
 For a more upmarket night’s stay, head instead to the Riverside Springs Resort in Kurintar.